adsu13/adsu13/README.md

 Here are some of the projects that showcase my work:

 - **[Bypass-recaptcha-v3](https://github.com/adsu13/recaptcha-bypassv3)**: This project is an example of how to solve invisible reCAPTCHA v3 using Flask and the pychrome library.
-- **[DatumForge](https://github.com/adsu13/DatumForge)**: This API generates valid CPF numbers and full names based on lists of male and female names.
-It can be used to create fictitious data for testing systems and applications, such as registration forms, data validation, and software testing.
+- **[DatumForge](https://github.com/adsu13/DatumForge)**: This Node.js application generates fictitious data, making it easier for developers who need data for testing and simulations.
+With a focus on customization and speed, the generator provides an efficient solution for creating large volumes of data in a practical way.
 - **[Adsu Blog](https://github.com/adsu13/adsu-blog)**: This repository serves as the central hub for all my projects, showcasing a diverse range of development work.
 It includes personal projects, open-source contributions, and experimental ideas.
 Explore my portfolio to see the various technologies I work with, from web development to automation and system security.

 ## 🛠️ Technologies I Use